kayaulai/make-novice-with-shell-review/episodes/01-pipelining.md

 Note that if you use Windows, you should ensure that you use forward slashes instead of backward slashes, which are the normal slash in Windows.
-If you use mac,
+If you use Mac,
 then you normally use forward slashes anyways.

 These commands will move us to the right directory.
 You will notice that `cd` doesn't print anything.
 This is normal.
 Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/shell-lesson-data/exercise-data`.
+But if we run `pwd` after it, we can see that we are now in the right directory.

-If we run `ls -F` without arguments now, it lists the contents of `/Users/nelle/Desktop/shell-lesson-data/exercise-data`, because that's where we now are:
+If we run `ls -F` without arguments now, it lists the contents of our directory for this workshop, because that's where we now are:

 ```bash